1jour1vin

 Most Corton wines are red, but there are a few whites that share characteristics similar to those of Corton-Charlemagne.

 Red Cortons are an iconic Burgundy wine.
-They require 4 to 12 years of aging to reach their peak.
+They require 4 to 12 years of aging, after which they reach their peak.
 Red Cortons are slightly tannic, fruity (red currant, blueberry, and kirsch), and floral (violet).
 Their intensity and power on the palate pair well with roast beef, game, and strong cheeses.
 They should be served between 14 and 16°C.

 With a history spanning 12 centuries, a prestigious Burgundy appellation, a white wine worthy of the finest Burgundies, and an exceptional red wine, Montagne de Corton is well worth a visit—whether you’re hiking through the vineyards or simply enjoying a tasting.